 Oblique Lo-fi 3D type design experiment

 Whilst designing my last numeral set, Klaws, an experimental number two emerged that I was rather fond of.
-Unfortunately it did not fit with the Klaws style, but was strong enough to become the basis of a new personal project.
+Unfortunately, it did not fit with the Klaws typographic design, but was strong enough to become the basis of a new personal typography project.
 Ironically the number two did not make the cut for Oblique either!

-With the 2D design for numbers complete I was intrigued to see how they would work in 3D.
-However, sophisticated 3D typography was very popular at this time, so I wanted to go for a completely different, lo-fi aesthetic.
+With the 2D typographic designs complete I was intrigued to see how they would work in 3D.
+However, polished 3D typography was everywhere, so I wanted to go for a completely different, lo-fi aesthetic.

-Bringing the illustration files into C4D, I quickly extruded the numerals by the same value.
-I then simply screen grabbed each at their best angle.
-The screen shots were brought back into illustrator where the 3D versions could be re-traced in vector form.
-For each number, its orientation now dictated the design direction via use of simple lines to create confusing 3D planes and ambiguities.
-This approach was continued with the additional typography used to emphasise the structurally impossible nature of the design.
+Bringing the illustration styles into C4D, I quickly extruded the numerals by the same value.
+I then simply screen-grabbed each at their best angle.
+The screenshots were brought back into illustrator, where the 3D versions could be re-traced in vector form.
+For each number, its orientation now dictated the design experimentation via the use of simple lines to create confusing 3D planes and ambiguities.
+This creative freedom was continued with the additional typography used to emphasise the structurally impossible nature of the design solutions.

 - Bespoke Typography